cybera/vfs-user-training/README.md

 - authcodes (empty file)

 ## PANOS XML simple scripts
-Using curl to interact with the Palo-Alto OS XML API
+Using curl to interact with the Palo-Alto OS XML API.
+Will need to make sure that xmllint is installed:
+`apt install libxml2-utils`
 - get-api-key.sh
 - get-running-config.sh